jimhigson/oboe.js-website/content/why.md

 # Why Streaming REST?

-## Downloading from non-streamed REST
+## Downloading from standard REST

 Your app AJAXes in some JSON.
 You wait for the response to finish and you update the page.

 <figure data-demo="fast-ajax-discrete"></figure>

-## Streaming downloading from non-streamed REST
+## Streaming downloading from standard REST

 But if you are developing for a browser you already have progressive HTML, JPEG, ..., ... rendering.
 Why not render the JSON progressively as well?